Sysfinite/MumbleCopPlugins/README.md

 # MumbleCopPlugins
-Repo to store the plugins I (try) and make for mumblecop
+Repo to store the plugins I (try to) make for mumblecop

 ## cookie.rb - Generates a random fortune from coo.kie.space/a